This challenge is to transport a 1 ton load from the North Pole to the South Pole.

 Register Competition Entry by emailing your intention to participate, the school point of contact and team description (number and if possible names) to email@example.com.

-See ‘DESIGN SOLUTION PRESENTATION FORMAT’ below for submission details.
+See ‘FINAL PROJECT PLAN PRESENTATION FORMAT’ below for submission details.

-For the Final Assessment teams will be asked to give a short 10 minute presentation summarizing their Design Solution and to answer questions for 5 minutes about their submissions.
-The final selection of winners will be based on both the Design Solution Submissions and the short presentation and question and answer activity.
+For the Final Assessment teams will be asked to present their solutions and address questions concerning their submissions.
+The final selection of winners will be based on both the Final project Plan Presentations and an assessment of this activity.

 Your Design Solution is an opportunity to present complex issues imaginatively so that they can be clearly understood and are supported by sufficient evidence to establish their credibility.

-Teams intending to participate in the competition should note the general rules and conditions covering our competitions which can be found on our website ‘www.blottmatthews.com’
+Teams intending to participate in the competition should note the general rules and conditions covering our competitions which can be found on www.blottmatthews.com.

-After the judging and allocation of prizes final project plan presentations will be available to the public on the BlottMatthews website, www.blottmatthews.com.
+After the judging and prize awards the project presentations will be available on www.blottmatthews.com for public viewing.